So here is ‘Hiking With My Dog: Part II’ (part one, all about my gear, can be found here).

 - Increased Anxiety: Maybe this is just me, but my concern level goes way up when hiking with Perrin.
 I am always evaluating if he is okay.
 Has he drank enough water?
 Is it too hot out for him?
 Do we need to take a break?
 Dogs can be very stoic, and some will work until they drop, so it is important to keep an eye on the furry ones and be proactive about their health.

 - Dealing with poop: Yes, this is a real consideration.
 As a responsible hiker, you want to deal with your dog’s excrement the same way you would deal with your own.
 This means making sure your dog goes the prescribed distance away from trails and waterways, and burying it at the specified depth afterwards.
-Or picking it up and carrying to the nearest campsite with facilities (then carrying the bag out, as backcountry facilities are not designed for plastic garbage).
+Or picking it up and carrying it out (backcountry facilities are not designed for plastic garbage).